-Seobu Inter-City Bus Terminal: Located in Sasang, you can take inter-city buses to Jeolla-do, Gyeongsang-do and other major cities in Yeongnam Region and Honam Region, the southern part of South Korea.
+Seobu Inter-City Bus Terminal: Located in Sasang, you can take inter-city buses to Jeolla-do, Gyeongsang-do, and other major cities in the Yeongnam Region and Honam Region, the southern part of South Korea.

 In big cities like Seoul and Busan, riding a bike can be dangerous, this is especially true if you have ever seen the driving style of the people in Korea.
 In Haeundae district, there are dedicated bike lanes on many pavements that are relatively safe.

-Check out Trazy’s best transport deals on Busan!
+Check out Trazy’s best transport deals in Busan!

 - Busan City Tour Bus Discount Ticket

 - Gimhae Airport/Busan Station ↔ Busan City Transfer